INTRODUCTION

 • Internship = a period of time during which a student or a professional participates to the local activities in a certain institute or company in order to increase knowledge and /or skills.
 In case of reciprocal internships (person A from institute B visiting institute C and person D from institute C visiting institute B dealing the same scientific/technical subject) we use the terminology “exchange programme”.

-• Course = a set of classes or a plan of study on a particular subject, optionally with an assessment to measure the gained competences, leading to a qualification
+• Course = a set of classes or a structured programme of study on a particular subject, optionally with an assessment to measure the gained competences, leading to a qualification.

 WHO SHOULD APPLY?

-The EURAD Mobility Programme is intended for those who would like to improve their knowledge and skills in the field of RWM including deep geological disposal.
+The EURAD-2 Mobility Programme is intended for those who would like to improve their knowledge and skills in the field of RWM.

-Especially PhD students, postdocs and junior/senior professionals/researchers are eligible to receive financial support through the EURAD Mobility Programme.
-Applicants should be affiliated to participants in the EURAD project.
+Especially PhD students, postdocs and junior/senior professionals/researchers are eligible to receive financial support through the EURAD-2 Mobility Programme.

 The support is only granted: